edX Online

 What jobs can you get with a criminal justice bachelor's degree?

-A bachelor's in criminal justice degree can help you qualify for an entry-level career or promotion to a higher-paying job.
-Employers posting jobs like those below may prefer applicants with a degree.
+A bachelor's in criminal justice can help you qualify for both entry-level and higher-paying jobs.
+Employers may prefer applicants with a degree, but it isn’t required for every role.
 A degree can also improve your application if you lack work experience.

-Here are a handful of common careers for those with a bachelor's in criminal justice degree, with salary and job outlook data from the Bureau of Labor Statistics (BLS):
+Here are some examples of what you can do with a bachelor's in criminal justice degree, with salary and job outlook data from the Bureau of Labor Statistics (BLS):

-Some colleges and universities may offer a BA and a BS in criminal justice.
+Some colleges and universities offer a BA and/or a BS in criminal justice.
 These degrees differ in important ways, such as curriculum.
+Here are the key differences:

 BA vs. BS

-Emphasizes general education classes, which makes the BA a great choice for learners who want to develop transferable skills.
+A BA in criminal justice emphasizes general education classes, which makes the BA a great choice for learners who want to develop broader, transferable skills.

 BS degree

-Emphasizes technical skills you can use in your first criminal justice career.
+A BS in criminal justice emphasizes technical skills applicable to certain criminal justice careers.
 Graduation requirements for a BS may include an internship.

 College admissions, academic, and career advisors can help you choose the right bachelor's degree.
-Program websites may also discuss curriculum differences and relevant career paths.
+Program websites may also outline curriculum differences and relevant career paths.

 Curriculum

-Although graduation requirements vary by college, expect to take general education, core, and elective courses.
+Although graduation requirements vary by college, expect to take a mix of general education, core, and elective courses.
 General education courses cover the humanities, arts, natural sciences, and social sciences.

 • Introduction to criminal justice and society